trxhoang/thesis/README.md

-# practice create a magazine
+# practice create a magazine # thesis